JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - Construct 3
 - Basic by miSoft - its a cool throwback, people say its best to dropbox your file and copy and paste it in
 - Hotpaw basic like Chipmunk basic interpreter on iphone - not recently updated
+- A few others on my old ipad

 Programming on Mobile by typing in code and uploading it to a server
 - Buffereditor